yjg30737/pyqt-openai/README.md

 Example of using OpenAI with PyQt (Python cross-platform GUI toolkit)

-This shows an example of using OpenAI with PyQt as a chatbot.
+This shows an example of using OpenAI with PyQt as a chatbot and using DALL-E or Stable Diffusion as a image generation tool.

 Even though this project has become too huge to be called an 'example'.